-Commission staff consulted with Resource Technicians from Underwood Conservation District to determine the feasibility of the applicant's request to rehabilitate the existing homesite.
-On June 27, 2018 Jan Thomas and Carly Lemon of Underwood Conservation District provided staff with a report of findings and recommendations based on observations made during a site visit to the property on June 13, 2018.
-The report states that because the new grazing area already has well-established grass cover and that the soils are suitable for grazing and forage production, the applicant's rehabilitation proposal is feasible.
+During review of a prior application submitted by the applicants, C18-0002, Commission staff consulted with Resource Technicians from Underwood Conservation District to determine the feasibility of the applicants' request to rehabilitate the existing homesite.
+On June 27, 2018 Jan Thomas and Carly Lemon of Underwood Conservation District provided staff with a report of findings and recommendations based on observations made during a site visit to the property on lune 13, 2018.
+The report states that because the new grazing area already has well-established grass cover and that the soils are suitable for grazing and forage production, the applicants' rehabilitation proposal is feasible.
 Furthermore, as proposed, the new rehabilitated grazing area is significantly larger than the area of the new dwelling, and therefore would not only minimize the loss of agricultural land on the property but would increase the amount of land suitable for agriculture.
 The estimated area of the proposed development, including the house, driveway, and parking apron, is approximately 0.33 acre (14,374 square feet), and the proposed new pasture area is approximately 1 acre (42,698 square feet)2.
-The report includes recommendations to the applicant for successful site rehabilitation and maintenance.
+The report includes recommendations to the applicants for successful site rehabilitation and maintenance.
 If these recommendations are followed, the amount of land newly available for grazing from the rehabilitation of the of the existing dwelling site will more than offset the area of land being developed for the proposed replacement dwelling.